vianna-research/website/pages/04_cal-symposium-2015/travel.md

 -----------------
 ### How to get to the Conference Centre

-This is a sketch where about you the hotels are located
+This is a sketch where about you the hotels and the conference center are located within the city.

 ![map](04_cal-symposium-2015/travel/travel-map.png){.img-rounded}